myrthereuver/myrthereuver.github.io/_pages/about.md

 ---
 Hello world!
 I am Myrthe Reuver, a PhD candidate at the Computational Linguistics and Text Mining Lab ([CLTL](http://www.cltl.nl/)) at the Free University of Amsterdam (VU).
 My research is about news recommender systems and specifically: diversity in news recommender systems.
 I intend to use Natural Language Processing techniques, such as language models, to automatically measure diversity.
 I'm supervised by [prof. dr. Antske Fokkens](http://wordpress.let.vupr.nl/antske/) (also connected to CLTL) and [dr. Suzan Verberne](http://liacs.leidenuniv.nl/~verbernes/) (connected to LIACS at Leiden University).

 As a master's student I specialized in Natural Language Processing, Text Mining, and Machine Learning.
-I completed the Research Master's programme "Linguistics and Communication Sciences" (*cum laude*, *with Honours*) at Radboud University in Nijmegen and the MSc programme "Cognitive Science and Artificial Intelligence" (*with distinction*) at Tilburg University in Tilburg, after a BA in English Language & Culture (*cum laude*, *with Honours*) at Radboud University.
+I completed the Research Master's programme "Linguistics and Communication Sciences" (*cum laude*, *with Honours*) at Radboud University in Nijmegen and the MSc programme "Cognitive Science and Artificial Intelligence" (*with distinction*) at Tilburg University in Tilburg.
 You can download my full CV [here](/2021_CV_now.pdf).

 I completed two master thesis projects on NLP with clinical text at software company Topicus in Deventer.
 I was also a proud co-founder and editor-in-chief of Radboud's [student linguistics journal RU:ts](http://ruts-journal.ruhosting.nl/), an open-access journal where students are authors, reviewers, and the editorial board.
 I also completed Honours programmes on Text Mining and AI both during both my ReMA and my BA, and enjoy teaching - I was TA on Information Science during my MA and now a teacher of Programming in Python during my PhD.
 <!--